 When someone clicks on a listing in the table of contents in Web view, the reader can skip ahead to the linked item.

-Step 4: Placing the Finishing Touches on the Table of Contents
+Step 4: Place the Finishing Touches on the Table of Contents

 Here are a few final tips for making the table of contents look exactly how you want.